MartijnBraam/python-isc-dhcp-leases/README.md

 Small python module for reading /var/lib/dhcp/dhcpd.leases from isc-dhcp-server.
 This module works in Python 2.7 and 3.x

-This module also supports reading lease files from the isc dhcp daemon running in IPv6 mode.
+This module also supports reading lease files from the isc dhcp daemon running in IPv6 mode (Since version 0.4.0).

 ## Installation